nuxnik/tyro79/README.md

-# Eachine Tyro79 - CAD FILES
+# Eachine Tyro79

-This is a work in progress and includes various cad files relating to the Eachine Tyro79.
-All models were made using [solvespace](https://solvespace.com/index.pl), a free and fun to use CAD application.
+This is a work in progress and includes various cad and config files relating to the Eachine Tyro79.
+All 3D models were made using [solvespace](https://solvespace.com/index.pl), a free and fun to use CAD application.

 ## Files